 When and How to Propagate Lavender

 One of the biggest considerations in lavender propagation is how to do it without damaging your plants.
 While many flowering plants can be propagated by division at the root level, this is not the case with lavender.

 Because lavender is a woody shrub that typically consists of a tightly-knit root system, division of these plants often spells disaster.
 For that reason, nearly all lavender propagation comes from stem cuttings.
 Next up, we’ll dive into the details on how you can go about propagating and replanting lavender cuttings in your garden.

 Reasons to Propagate Lavender

-If you happen to be moving house but want to take some of your magical lavender plants with you, propagating can be a great way to go.
+If you happen to be moving house but want to take some of your magical lavender plants, propagating can be a great way to go.
 By snipping off several healthy stems from various plants and placing them in specially prepared pots (we’ll get into those details soon), you’ll be able to have lavender in your new garden from day one.

-Like most plants, lavender does best with a bit of TLC and pruning.
+Like most plants, lavender does best with some TLC and pruning.
 While you won’t be able to use all of your lavender cuttings to propagate new plants, you can be strategic about what you trim and how you do it—and end up with a plethora of new lavender starts for your garden.

 When To Propagate Lavender

 While soft cuttings tend to root faster, they’re also more fragile and susceptible to breaking.
-The key in both situations is to find a new growth tip that’s bloom-free since flowers will put unnecessary stress on your stem as it tries to grow new roots.
+The key in both situations is finding a bloom-free new growth tip since flowers will put unnecessary stress on your stem as it tries to grow new roots.

 How To Propagate Lavender